 A tearing eye can be simultaneously a simple and very complicated problem.
 The fundamental causes of tearing are simple to understand, but sorting them out and effecting a solution can be quite complicated and difficult.

 The eye must be constantly lubricated.
 At low levels of drying, the eye may be mildly uncomfortable.
 In cases of severe dryness, the eye may be extremely painful, and vision may be permanently lost.
 A healthy eye is one in which the rate of tear production equals the rate of tear outflow through the tear drain, plus the rate of tear evaporation off the eye.

-In brief, normal, healthy tears are composed of an admixture of three layers oil, aqueous, and mucin, produced by multiple glands, the largest of which is the lacrimal gland which lives in the upper-outer portion of the eye socket, just above the eye.
-Tears constantly wash over the eye, propelled by a normal blink, and then are actively suction-pumped down the tear drain system into the back of the nasal pharynx where they are swallowed.
+In brief, normal, healthy tears are composed of an admixture of three layers of oil, aqueous, and mucin, produced by multiple glands.
+The largest tear-producing gland is the lacrimal gland, which lives in the upper-outer portion of the eye socket, just above the eye.
+Tears constantly wash over the eye, propelled by a normal blink, and then are actively suction-pumped down the tear drain system into the nose and back of the nasal pharynx where they are swallowed.

 Excessive tearing may be grouped into one of the following categories: